top of page

 All members of the team are responsible for stopping any unsafe working practices and for

-reporting these or any potential hazards to the Directors.
+reporting these or any potential hazards to the CEO.

 The person in charge of training a group or individual is responsible for: